 - the Internet URL.
 If the URL link does not print, applicants must attach a screenshot of their online file to the transcript.

 All other documents, including photocopies, are not accepted.

-Applicants must fill out the following form to describe their involvement in social and extracurricular activities (of a charitable/volunteer nature).
+Applicants must fill out the following form (period ended) to describe their involvement in social and extracurricular activities (of a charitable/volunteer nature).
 Applicants must detail the number of hours spent, the tasks completed and the period concerned.
 Only involvement in activities carried out while applicants studied in the recognized bachelor's degree program or the equivalent will be considered.

 The Selection committee reserves the right to take off points for poorly written files that have several spelling errors or whose presentation is lacking.